 If you are like most people, you have been lead to believe fluoride is a healthful supplement added to our drinking water.
 Dentists and other fluoride advocates have long insisted that fluoride in the drinking water does wonders for dental health.
 But, the truth is, ingesting fluoride is unnecessary, dangerous and can even be deadly.
 It is a threat to public health and has been implicated in a dizzying array of serious health problems.
-Currently, the U.S. Environmental Protection Agency (EPA) is reviewing the drinking water standard as to whether or not, for the first time in 50 years, lower the recommended level of fluoride in drinking water to protect against unwanted effects of excessive exposure of orally ingested fluoride based on findings and recommendations by the National Academies of Science (NAS).
+Now, for the first time since 1962, the US Department of Health and Human Services (HHS) is lowering the the recommended level of fluoride in drinking water to 0.7 mg/L to protect against unwanted effects of excessive exposure of orally ingested fluoride based on findings and recommendations by the National Academies of Science (NAS).

 Where Fluoride Comes From

 Fluoride is found naturally in nature in low levels.
 Many kinds of sea salt contain trace amounts of fluoride, for example.
 However, the fluoride that is added to the public water supply in the form of the chemicals – fluorosilicic acid, sodium silicofluoride, and sodium fluoride – is industrial waste products from the phosphate fertilizer industry.
 Of these chemicals, fluorosilicic acid (FSA) is the most widely used.
 Unlike the United States, 97% of Western Europe has chosen fluoride-free water and, according to the World Health Organization, their tooth decay rates are just as low, and, in fact, often lower than the tooth decay rates in the US.